 Program overview

-The Outdoor Adventure program spans a duration of two years and is structured to provide a balanced mix of practical and theoretical learning experiences.
-Key features of the program include:
+The Outdoor Adventure program spans a duration of two years.
+The structure of the program includes:

-• Half of the program is spent outdoors in diverse locations.
+• Half of the program is spent outdoors in various adventure operations.

-• Technical training in various land-based activities such as mountain biking, rock climbing, skiing, snowshoeing, and ice climbing.
+• Technical training in land-based activities such as mountain biking, rock climbing, skiing, and snowshoeing.

-• Guiding abilities in water-based activities, including whitewater rafting, kayaking, and canoeing.
+• Guiding ability development in water-based activities like whitewater rafting and kayaking.

-• Classroom courses covering essential topics like risk management, business management, ecotourism, and human resources.
+• Classroom courses covering risk management, business management, ecotourism, human resources, and computer applications.

 • Participation in one expedition per term, culminating in a graduating project executed with classmates.

-• Opportunity to earn up to 20 industry certifications, enhancing employability.
+• Opportunity to earn up to 20 industry certifications, including Wilderness First Responder and Swift Water Rescue Technician.

-Students will also engage in field placements, providing hands-on experience in real-world settings, which is crucial for their professional development.
+Students will also engage in field placements, providing hands-on experience in real-world settings, which is an integral part of the curriculum.

 Featured Experiences

-The Outdoor Adventure program offers a variety of unique experiences that enhance learning and skill development:
+The Outdoor Adventure program offers a variety of unique experiences, including:

-• Expeditions each term, allowing students to apply their skills in real-world scenarios.
+• Participation in one expedition per term, allowing students to apply their skills in real-world scenarios.

 Career Options

-Graduates of the Outdoor Adventure program can pursue a variety of exciting career paths in Canada, including:
+Graduates of the Outdoor Adventure program can pursue a variety of exciting career opportunities in Canada, including:

 • Wilderness Trip Leaders: Responsible for planning and leading outdoor expeditions, ensuring safety and enjoyment for participants.

-• Kayak Guides: Leading kayaking trips, teaching skills, and ensuring safety on the water.
+• Kayak Guides: Leading kayaking trips, providing instruction, and ensuring the safety of participants on the water.

-• Climbing Instructors: Teaching rock climbing techniques and safety practices to students and adventure seekers.
+• Climbing Instructors: Teaching rock climbing techniques and safety practices to individuals and groups.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.